nraptis/EncryptionTools/README.md

 SplintByteBlockCipher<br />
 Breaks the data into blocks, then does SplintCipher on each block of data.<br />

+SplintMaskCipher<br />
+Performs SplintCipher only on the bits which match the mask.<br />

+SplintMaskBlockCipher<br />
+Performs SplintBlockCipher only on the bits which match the mask.<br />

+SplintMaskByteBlockCipher<br />
+Performs SplintByteBlockCipher only on the bits which match the mask.<br />

 WeaveCipher<br />
 Swaps elements from the front and back of the data array, skipping some bytes.<br />